-Indiana has more than 3,021 miles of trails and bikeways and 301 miles of rails-trails open for public use across the state.
+Indiana has more than 3,268 miles of trails and bikeways open for public use across the state.

-Hoosiers on the Move: The Indiana State Trails, Greenways & Bikeways Plan, released in 2006 by the Indiana Department of Natural Resources, set a goal of having a trail within 7.5 miles (or 15 minutes) of all Indiana residents by 2016.
+A 2006 Indiana Department of Natural Resources (DNR) plan, Hoosiers on the Move: The Indiana State Trails, Greenways & Bikeways Plan, set a goal of having a trail within 7.5 miles (or 15 minutes) of all Indiana residents by 2016.
 The plan also established a visionary system of statewide interconnected arterials.

-The ultimate goal of Hoosiers on the Move – a trail within 7.5 miles of all Hoosiers – is on the verge of being realized.
-In addition, the build out of the nearly 1,000 miles of State Visionary Trails has progressed quickly because of the completion of several extensive trail corridors.
+The original goal of the DNR plan – a trail within 7.5 miles of all Hoosiers – virtually has been realized.
+In addition, the nearly 1,000 miles of State Visionary Trails were built quickly because of the completion of several extensive trail corridors.
 In 2006, 131 miles of this visionary system were complete.
-As of June 2012, an additional 192 miles of this system had been completed, more than doubling the miles of completed visionary trails since 2006.
+As of July 2013, an additional 197 miles of this system had been completed.

-By completing several of the longest rail-trails in the state, Indiana can boast of having many more destination trails that will enhance tourism, promote healthy lifestyles, and help boost economic development along those corridors and in surrounding communities.
+By completing several of the longest rail-trails in the state, Indiana boasts destination trails that enhance tourism, promote healthy lifestyles, and help boost economic development along those corridors and in surrounding communities.

-• Economic: Numerous studies have shown that trails attract businesses to communities and boost tourism.
-Homeowners often see property values near trails increase, and trails can lead to new restaurants, bike shops, motels and more. – improving the quality of life for Hoosiers.
+• Economic: Numerous studies have shown that trails attract businesses to communities and boost tourism, property values, and quality of life.

-• Health: Trails provide Hoosiers with a place to recreate and exercise, which may lower blood pressure, cholesterol levels and stress.
+• Health: Trails provide Hoosiers with a place to recreate and exercise.
 Trails also connect neighborhoods to parks, natural areas, sports fields and community resources.
-Increased physical activity will reduce the chances of heart disease, cancer and obesity and contribute to a healthy lifestyle.
+Increased physical activity reduces the chances of heart disease, cancer and obesity, and contributes to a healthy lifestyle.

 Traditionally, trail development in Indiana has been paid for through a combination of federal and state funds, with local matching dollars coming from public and private sources.

-State funds and private funds for trails have also been secured and directed towards trails since 2006.
-Most recently, substantial amounts of American Recovery and Reinvestment Act (ARRA) special federal stimulus Transportation Enhancement funding has been made available for trails in Indiana.
+State and private funds for trails also have been secured and directed toward trails since 2006.
+Substantial amounts of American Recovery and Reinvestment Act special federal stimulus Transportation Enhancement funding was made available for trails in Indiana.